Needle Biopsy of the Lung

 - Recovery time is brief, and patients can soon resume their usual activities.

 - Any procedure that penetrates the skin carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

 - Coughing up blood (hemoptysis).

 - An air leak from the punctured lung into the chest cavity that causes the lung to collapse (pneumothorax).
 If a collapsed lung should occur and is large enough to be considered harmful, a small tube may be inserted into the chest cavity to drain away the air.
 This tube is generally removed the next day.
 See the Chest Tube Placement page for more information.

 - This procedure may involve exposure to x-rays.
 However, radiation risk is not a major concern when compared to the benefits of the procedure.
-See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about radiation dose from interventional procedures.
+See the Radiation Safety page for more information about radiation dose from interventional procedures.

 What are the limitations of Needle Biopsy of Lung Nodules?

 In a small number of cases, the tissue obtained during a biopsy may not be adequate for diagnosis.